stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 **Example Request**

-	Directory directory = client.getDataStore().instantiate(Directory.class);
+	Directory directory = client.instantiate(Directory.class);

     directory.setName("Captains");
     directory.setDescription("Captains from a variety of stories");

     tenant.createDirectory(directory);

-<a class="anchor" name="directories-mirrored"></a>
+<a class="anchor" name="directory-create-mirror"></a>
 #### Create a Mirrored (LDAP/AD) Directory

-Mirrored directories, after initial configuration, are accessible through the Agents tab of the directory.

-To create an LDAP/AD mirrored directory, you must log in to the Stormpath Admin Console.

-For more information on setting up a Mirrored Directory and using the Stormpath Admin Console, refer to the [Stormpath Admin Console product guide](/console/product-guide#!CreateDir).
+It is currently only possible to create a standard (non-mirrored) Directory via the REST API.
+If you need to create a [mirror directory](#directory-mirror) for LDAP or Active Directory, you must use the [Stormpath Admin Console](/console/product-guide#create-a-mirrored-directory).

 <a class="anchor" name="associate-directories-with-applications"></a>
 #### Associate Directories with Applications

-In order to associate a directory with an application, you'll need to create an [Account Store Mapping](#account-store-mappings).
-An account store mapping associates an account store (such as a directory or a group) with an application.

-You do this by calling the `createAccountStoreMapping` on an `Application` instance, and passing the `directory` as the `accountStore`.

-**Example Request**

-    AccountStoreMapping accountStoreMapping = client.instantiate(AccountStoreMapping.class);
-    accountStoreMapping.setAccountStore(directory);
-    accountStoreMapping.setApplication(application);
-    accountStoreMapping.setDefaultAccountStore(Boolean.TRUE);
-    accountStoreMapping.setDefaultGroupStore(Boolean.TRUE);
-    accountStoreMapping.setListIndex(0);

-	accountStoreMapping = application.createAccountStoreMapping(accountStoreMapping);

-You may use the response's `accountStoreMapping` instance to further interact with your new `AccountStoreMapping` resource.

-For more information on Account Store Mappings, refer to the [Account Store Mapping](#account-store-mappings) section.
+If you want to assign a directory to an application so the directory's accounts may login to the application, you will need to [create an AccountStoreMapping](#create-an-account-store-mapping).

 <a class="anchor" name="directory-retrieve"></a>
 ### Retrieve a Directory

-Retrieve a directory by calling the `get` method on the `Directory` resource class, or using the data store of the Client, and passing the directory `href` as the parameter.
+To retrieve a Directory, use the Client instance and pass the directory's `href` as the parameter.

 **Example Request Using a Client Instance**